Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 4. Dullahan.

 The fierce and powerful Dullahan is a headless horseman in Irish folklore and mythology.
-For centuries, the Irish have described him as a harbinger of doom who traveled on a black, terrifying-looking horse.
+For centuries, the Irish described him as a harbinger of doom who traveled on a black, terrifying-looking horse.

 2. Corrigan